-Asteroid 99942 Apophis is more than 1,000 feet in size, which is equal to three football fields and it is expected to pass by at a distance of 31,300 kilometers (19,449 Mi) from Earth’s surface on 13 April 2029.
-It is unusual for an asteroid of this size to pass so close to our planet.
+Asteroid 99942 Apophis is more than 1,000 feet in size, which is equal to three football fields.
+It is expected to pass by at a distance of 31,300 kilometers (19,449 Mi) from Earth’s surface on 13 April 2029.
+For an asteroid of this size it is unusual to pass so close to our planet.
 It will also approach earth on March 5th, 2021

 Where is Asteroid Apophis now?

 Apophis is currently --,--- from us, getting --,--- --,--- us every second, at --,--- (--,---).
 The date for potential impact is 2029.
 Regularly the asteroid encounters earth in its orbit and this is not always a collision risk.
 The next encouter between Earth and this asteroid is Thu, Oct 12, 2020 when Apophis will pass by Earth at 31,881,145 km.
 (19,810,025 mi)

 Since last night Apophis got --,--- --,---.
 Since you started looking at this page it has come --,--- --,---.

 Previous calculations (made in 2016) had all but ruled out the probability of an impact in 2068.
 The chance of an impact was seen in 2016 as vanishingly small, at just 1 in 150,000 odds of impact.
 This is a 99.99933% chance the asteroid would miss the Earth.
 The more recent observations, first discussed in October 2020 and updated again in early 2021, show a decreasing risk.
 Just imagine what would happen if Apophis hit the Earth… Apophis would cause widespread destruction up to several hundred kilometers from its impact site.
 The energy released would be equal to more than 1,000 megatons of TNT, or tens to hundreds of nuclear weapons.